leonpliner/PhD/README.md

-My project is titled "**Developing a 3D dynamic microfluidic device of pancreatic beta cells and adipocytes to modelize multi-organ crosstalks during type 2 diabetes development**".
+My project is titled "**Developing a 3D dynamic microfluidic device of pancreatic beta cells and adipocytes to modelize multi-organ crosstalks during type 2 diabetes development**", or in short, "**Micro-3D-Beta**"

 The research is cofunded by I-SITE ULNE and Marie Sklodowska-Curie action within the framework of the European Commission’s H2020 programme.
 I am affiliated with Institute of Electronics, Microelectronics, and Eanotechnology (IEMN), European Genomic Institute for Diabetes (EGID), University of Lille (Doctoral school of Biology and Health), INSERM and CNRS.